fezmid/flutterduck/content/post/flutter-duck-origin/index.md

 Why here?
 Well, I've been wanting to learn how to use git for awhile.
 I created a GitHub account a few years ago, but never did much with it aside from throw some rudimentary Python Raspberry Pi scripts up, so I felt like this was a good first project to get a better handle on git commands and GitHub's process.
-After waking up the morning of July 25th, and seeing a tweet by <a href="https://twitter.com/varcharr">@varcharr</a>
-explaining how she setup her site, I was motivated to "get it done."
+After waking up the morning of July 25th, and seeing a tweet by @varcharr explaining how she setup her site, I was motivated to "get it done."
 It took a few hours, and some tinkering of settings to get it to properly work, but it all seems good now!